google/incremental-dom/index.md

 #### Description

-Updates the provided Node with a function containing zero or more calls to elementOpen, text and elementClose.
+Updates the provided Node with a function containing zero or more calls to `elementOpen`, `text` and `elementClose`.
 The provided callback function may call other such functions.
 The patch function may be called with a new Node while a call to patch is already executing.

 #### Parameters